 - Sprint has a similar plan called Sprint Family Locator.
 There is a free 15-day trial period and an accompanying Android app to help you locate your kids from your phone.

-- Verizon also has a Family Locator program where the app must be downloaded onto every phone you want to locate.
+- Verizon also has a Smart Family program where the app must be downloaded onto every phone you want to locate.
 There is an Android app to receive arrival and departure updates for each family member, as well as to create scheduled location updates.

 Take things up a notch from social networking methods like Facebook and Twitter.
 Allow your friends to find you by locating your cell phone.
 You're in control of your security settings with these, so you can hide from everyone or be detectable by only a few friends.